 The researchers used the tumor DNA data to try on- and off-protocol approaches to treatment, such as giving metastatic prostate cancer patients with the HER2 mutation the treatments used for HER2+ breast cancer patients.
 Another approach was to enroll patients with specific mutations in clinical trials focused on treating patients with these and other known specific mutations.

-Overall the sequencing results influenced treatment in 29 percent of the patients: PARP inhibitors (n = 7), mTOR inhibitors (n = 4), immune checkpoint inhibitors (n = 2), and an anti-HER2 antibody (n = 1).
-Only two patients received a targeted therapy on a clinical study (NCT02091141, NCT03248570).
-All seven patients who received PARP inhibitors were treated off-label, one of them (14%) after prior platinum-based regimen.
-Six patients repeated NGS after a median of 15.8 months.
+Overall the sequencing results influenced treatment in 29% of the patients: PARP inhibitors (n = 7), mTOR inhibitors (n = 4), immune checkpoint inhibitors (n = 2) and an anti-HER2 antibody (n = 1).
+Only two patients received a targeted therapy in a clinical trial.
+Seven patients received PARP inhibitors off-label, one of them (14%) after prior platinum-based regimen.
+NGS was repeated in six after a median of 15.8 months.

 Some of the reasons behind patients’ not receiving NGS-guided treatment included physician or patient’s choice (44%), the patient’s electing observation (19%), and the patient’s having ongoing response to treatment at the time of tNGS testing (16%).